 In fact, 95% of people do not make that decision the very first time that they are introduced to your brand or service.
 So you’ve got a 5% shot of converting a customer who gets to your landing page on their first visit.

-Set the right expectation when you’re building a landing page.
+Set the right expectations when you’re building a landing page.

 Don’t assume you can “trap” people and get conversions with a landing page alone.
 While that works in some scenarios, where you’re driving specific traffic for a bottom-of-the-funnel ad for example, in general users are at different places in the funnel and a single landing page alone is not enough.
 You need omnichannel marketing to pull all of your efforts together and meet customers where they’re at!